 Where You’ll Find It: beef, pork, chicken, leafy greens, citrus fruits, rice, nuts, and eggs

 Did you know certain carbs can cause your mood to lift?
 This is because consuming carbohydrates can increase the production of serotonin (the chemical that makes you feel happy) in your brain.
 So when you want to have some carbs on your plate, go for the good stuff: the whole grains.
 Try whole wheat brown bread for your sandwiches or organic brown rice with your curry or stir fry.
 Unlike their processed cousins, whole grain carbohydrates release sugar into the bloodstream slowly, saving you from a sudden burst in energy that is quickly followed by a drop in blood sugar and, therefore, mood.

 Where You’ll Find It: whole wheat bread or brown rice

-Studies suggest that eating more omega-3 fatty acids can help alleviate symptoms of depression and anxiety as well as reducing the risk of heart disease.
+Studies suggest that eating more omega-3 fatty acids can help alleviate symptoms associated with stress as well as reducing the risk of heart disease.
 Omega-3 fatty acids such as DHA and EPA, which are found in fatty fish, have been linked with lower rates of depression.
 By adding more fish to your diet, you’re not only tapping into the best source of omega-3 available; you’ll also consume important nutrients such as vitamin D.

 Where You’ll Find It: salmon, tuna, trout, herring, mackerel, anchovies, and sardines – also flax seed and winter squash